bernardogarza/instagram-clone/README.md

 ## Credentials
-Please, use this email and password to login.
+Please, use this email and password to log in.
+Writes are limited to that user for security purposes.

 <b>email:</b> john@doe.com